boolean-uk/database-cinema-booking-api/README.md

 ## Instructions

 - Run the app with `npm start`
 - Work through each route detailed in the [API Spec](https://boolean-uk.github.io/database-cinema-booking-api/).

-Leave any extensions until the end.
+## Extensions

+- Work through each route detailed in the [extended API Spec](https://boolean-uk.github.io/database-cinema-booking-api/extensions).
+This will require making changes to your existing routes, creating error responses for certain situations, and introducing a new route.

 ## Extensions to the Extensions